serokell/blog-posts/Introduction to Free Monads/article.md

         pure next
 ```

-We can write other interpreters of course, for instance, we could write a pretty-printer here.
+We can write other interpreters, of course.
+For instance, we could write a pretty-printer here.
 Using the fact that we can convert a free monad to any other monad using `foldFree`, we'll do just that.
 For instance, let's convert `FreeAST String` into `WriterT String (State Int)`.
 We'll be naming variables using a counter in the `State` and producing the printed output using the `Writer`.